-- Hang out in our public Telegram chat.
+- Hang out in our Discord Server.
 Ask questions, show us that you are motivated and well-prepared.
 There will be more applicants than we can effectively mentor, so do ask for feedback on your application to increase the strength of your proposal!

 Find something that interests you.

 It's critical that you find a project that excites you.
 You'll be spending most of the summer working on it (we expect you to treat the SoC as a full-time job).